Preventive Service Planning

 - Do not use NFS to mount the VOB database storage.

-If you choose to avoid using NFS for VOB database storage (workaround "b" above), we recommend the following:
+If you choose to avoid using NFS for VOB database storage (workaround "b" above), consider the following:

 - Split the VOB database storage from the VOB pools and keep the VOB pools on the NAS.